r3bl-org/r3bl-open-core/docs/dd_editor_component.md

 <a id="markdown-timeline-%26-features" name="timeline-%26-features"></a>

-1. Editor component that can fit in a `TWBox` and is implemented as a `Component`.
+1. Editor component that can fit in a `FlexBox` and is implemented as a `Component`.
 Example of a `Component` [`column_render_component.rs`](https://github.com/r3bl-org/r3bl-cmdr/blob/main/src/ex_app_with_layout/column_render_component.rs).
 2. Supports editing but not saving.
-3. Supports focus management, so there may be multiple editor components in a single `TWApp`.
+3. Supports focus management, so there may be multiple editor components in a single `App`.
 4. Support unicode grapheme clusters (cursor navigation).
 5. Support for scrolling.
 6. Support for selection (for copy / paste).